Saudi Riyal to Pakistani Rupee - SAR to PKR Rate today

 |7.94

-KARACHI - The price of a single tola of 24-karat gold in Pakistan is Rs 192,000 on Thursday.
+KARACHI - The price of a single tola of 24-karat gold in Pakistan is Rs200,000 on Tuesday.

 Likewise, 10 grams of 22k gold were being traded for Rs168,730 while a single tola of 22-karat gold was being sold at Rs196,807.